Sid72020123/Sid72020123/README.md

 This package contains 8 files and over 1000+ lines of code!
 I made that package in Python!
 Go to [this link](https://github.com/Sid72020123/siddhesh) to visit it.
 ### pydatatable - A Python library made to display graphical tables from data.
 pydatatable is a Python library made to display graphical tables from the given data.
 It also contains auto update feature.
 I made that library in Python!
 Go to [this link](https://github.com/Sid72020123/pydatatable) to visit it.
+### pyhtmlchart  - Python library to make Google Charts.
+pyhtmlchart is a Python library to make Google Charts.
+I made that library in Python!
+Go to [this link](https://github.com/Sid72020123/pyhtmlchart) to visit it.
 ## My Favourite Programming/Scripting Languages:
   * HTML
   * CSS